prisha-data/Bioinformatics-and-Health-Analytics/README.md

 # Bioinformatics & Data Analytics Portfolio

 This repository contains my projects and research at the intersection of Biotechnology and Data Science.
+"B.Sc.
+Biotechnology graduate transitioning into Data Analytics.
+Passionate about healthcare insights and molecular visualization."

 ## 📊 Projects Overview